Current Client? Get 2026 Plan Help Here

 What Are Some Other Common Medicare Mistakes?

-Other common Medicare mistakes include not comparing Medicare plans, missing important deadlines, assuming your spouse qualifies, having the wrong Medicare plan, and missing premium payments.
+Other common Medicare mistakes include not comparing Medicare plans, missing important deadlines, assuming your spouse qualifies, having a plan that doesn’t fit your needs, and missing premium payments.

 How Can I Avoid Common Medicare Mistakes?